 So, if you’re ready to join such a fast paced industry and want to travel, we suggest you become a paramedic overseas and help those less fortunate!

 The Australian Paramedical College is the largest pre-hospital health care training provider in Australia.
-We are dedicated to providing training of the highest standard for all students who enrol in our training programs.
+We are dedicated to providing training of the highest standard for all students who enrol in our courses to get you on the pathway to becoming a paramedic.
 APC offers a Certificate IV in Health Care and a Diploma of Emergency Health Care.
 Our training programs provide a flexible and affordable pathways for those who wish to work in the private sector or choose to continue their education at university.

 ‘It’s a very self-satisfying career’